jlparkI/AntPack/docs/numbering_tutorial.rst

 look for that chain.

-``PairedChainAnnotator`` is designed to work with sequences that contain both a light and a heavy chain (in any order).
-It is however a little slower than ``SingleChainAnnotator`` because it has to do some additional operations.
-If you pre-separate each sequence you're working with into light and heavy then feed these into ``SingleChainAnnotators`` of the appropriate type, this will always be faster.
-Both tools have the same basic methods / functions available.
+``PairedChainAnnotator`` is designed to work with sequences that contain both a light and a heavy chain (in any order) but can also handle single chains.
+Keep in mind that PairedChainAnnotator *will* try to find two chains in the input sequence, so your clue that there is only one chain present will be a very low percent identity and/or an error message for one of the two chains.
+It is a little slower than ``SingleChainAnnotator`` because it has to do some additional operations.

-``compress_init_gaps`` rearranges gaps in the first five positions of the numbered sequence when there are small n-terminal deletions.
-Some other tools like to have the gaps at the beginning of the numbering.
-You can mimic this behavior by setting ``compress_init_gaps`` to True.
-We recommend leaving this as False (default) and may deprecate this option in future.
+Some prior versions accepted an option called ``compress_init_gaps``.
+This option is deprecated as of v0.3.6.

 .. autoclass:: antpack.SingleChainAnnotator
    :special-members: __init__